-R5 000 of the value of any award, excluding cash, is not subject to tax.
+R5 000 of the value of any award, including cash, is not subject to tax.
+Prior to 1 March 2022 cash awards are excluded.

 Medical Aid Contributions

 As from 1 March 2010, the full contribution by an employer is a fringe benefit.
 If the employer makes a lump sum payment for all employees, the fringe benefit is determined in accordance with a formula, which will have the effect of apportionment amongst all employees concerned.